Sir William Sutherland Cup

 The Sir William Sutherland Cup, more commonly known simply as the Sutherland Cup, is a trophy in the sport of shinty.
 It is the national cup competition for junior sides, the equivalent of the Camanachd Cup for those sides in lower league competition.
-The current (2022) holders are Newtonmore.
+The current (2024) holders are Kingussie 2nd team, the "junior" level reserves of the successful "senior" club.